Mystique85/HelloCeloV2/CODE_OF_CONDUCT.md

 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community
 - Showing empathy towards other community members
+- Respecting user privacy and data in our decentralized chat application

 Examples of unacceptable behavior by participants include:

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
-- Publishing others’ private information, such as a physical or electronic address, without explicit permission
+- Publishing others' private information, such as wallet addresses or personal data, without explicit permission
+- Spamming, scamming, or any form of malicious activity in the chat application
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities